github/octocatalog-diff/doc/configuration-hiera.md

     bin/octocatalog-diff --hiera-config hiera.yaml ...
     ```

   The path is relative to a checkout of your Puppet repository.
-As per the example in the introduction, say that octocatalog-diff is using a temporary directory of `/var/tmp/puppet-compile-dir-92347829847` when compiling a Puppet catalog.
 With the setting above, it will use the file named `hiera.yaml` that is at the top level
   of your Puppet checkout.

   Perhaps your hiera.yaml file is in a subdirectory of your Puppet checkout.
 In that case, just use the relative directory path.
 Be sure not to add a leading `/` though,